anushkarao5/BrainTumorDetectionCNN/README.md

 ## Understanding the Data
 - This data was taken from [Kaggle’s Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset?rvi=1).
-- The dataset consists of a training and testing folder.
+- The dataset consists of a preassigned training and testing set.
   - There are 5712 images in the training set and 1311 images in the test set.
 - I further split the test set into a testing set and a validation set.